 monday.com’s strengths can be summed up in one word: flexibility.
 It offers powerful features for customizing boards.
 For example, you cannot only assign columns for standard items like priority, status, or cost, but also design your own including highlight colors.
 This lets you create boards that work specifically to your project.

 It also offers multiple views: calendar, chart, files, Kanban, map, timeline, even a weekly view to show you what’s due in a given week.
 You can set up a dashboard to display multiple views.

-Marketing depends on content—documents, images, videos.
-Monday keeps all your information together and organized by campaign.
-You can add a marketing element, discuss it in chat, and store it within Monday.com so it’s easy to access once the campaign is ready to launch.
-Monday.com only stores content as attachments; you cannot edit or manipulate docs and data files within the program.
+Marketing depends on content—documents, images, videos. monday.com keeps all your information together and organized by campaign.
+You can add a marketing element, discuss it in chat, and store it within monday.com so it’s easy to access once the campaign is ready to launch. monday.com only stores content as attachments; you cannot edit or manipulate docs and data files within the program.

-Like most project management software, you can order Monday.com from a website.
+Like most project management software, you can order monday.com from a website.
 It lists its pricing by user group and tiers, so be sure you are on the correct number of users before clicking the “Get started” button on the plan of your choice.
-If you run a nonprofit, NGO, or educational institution, contact Monday.com about special pricing.
-Visit the website to sign up for your free 7-day trial.
+If you run a nonprofit, NGO, or educational institution, contact monday.com about special pricing.
+Visit the website to sign up for your free 14-day trial.

 Zoho Projects: Best Marketing Project Management Software for Client Marketing Firms

 We recommend Zoho Projects for client marketing firms because it has so many additional features for the business side of marketing such as time sheets, budgeting, invoicing, and downloadable reports.
 It also integrates with the entire Zoho suite of software.
 In addition, Zoho Projects offers a free plan for up to five users—more than enough for a small project team.